 In the first case, the lateral surface of the nanoclusters (formed by the facets that are parallel to the nanowire axis) is predominantly formed by the (111)-type faces while in the second one (i.e. the [100]-orientation) the nanoclusters are bounded by the [100]- and [110]-types planes (see inset in Fig. 5; we have already presented their shape above as the Wulff construction extended along the [100]- axis).
 The binding energy of the individual atoms deposited at densely packed [100]- and [110]-facets is higher than in the case of deposition to the [111]-facet.
 Thus, being rather densely packed the lateral surface of nanoclusters growing on the [100]-nanowire is characterized by both lower probability of sublimation and slower drift of single deposited atoms along that surface to the nanocluster end-walls.
-At the same time, four (111)-facets that form these end-walls (see inset in Fig. 5) support the intensive drift of the atoms, deposited onto them, to the lateral nanocluster surface.
-Finally, the abovementioned factors result in the bead-like shape of [100]-nanoclusters.
-In the case of [110]-orientation, the opposite effects (intensive drift off lateral surface to end-walls, higher intensity of sublimation and lower back drift from endwalls, which include the fragments of (100)-facets) result in dominating growth of nanoclusters along the nanowire (see inset 1 in Fig. 8C).
-Moreover, the initial elongation of [110]-clusters is stimulated by the redistribution of space diffusive fluxes to its ends, which mimics increasing the corresponding field strength, $E{surf}$ , when the ratio $w/l{clust}$ for a charged conducting "nail" decreases.
+At the same time, four (111)-facets that form these end-walls (see inset in Fig. 5) support the intensive drift of the atoms, deposited onto them, to the lateral nanoclusters.
+In the case of [110]-orientation, the opposite effects (intensive drift of lateral surface to end-walls, higher intensity of sublimation and lower back drift from endwalls, which include the fragments of (100)-facets) result in dominating growth of nanoclusters along the nanowire (see inset 1 in Fig. 8C).
+Moreover, the initial elongation of [110]-clusters is stimulated by the redistribution of space diffusive fluxes to its ends, which mimics increasing the corresponding field strength, E{surf} , when the ratio w/l{clust} for a charged conducting "nail" decreases.